 posted on Oct 31, 2013, 7:50 PM 1

 Posts: 341; Member since: Sep 20, 2011

 The Linux kernel used by Android already supports AArch64 (aka ARMv8) but it's just not enabled because there is not need to.
 Just a few core runtimes will require recompiling but Apps would work as usual since Dalvik core (bytecode) is independent of word length.

 posted on Nov 03, 2013, 5:50 AM 4

 Wow.
 This was a bigger update than I initially expected.
 This is starting to sway me from getting a Retina iPad mini.
 Maybe I'll go check out a Nexus 7 in store again in a couple weeks when it gets the 4.4 update...

+You were actually considered that $399 ipad mini?
+Seriously?
+I laughed so hard when I first heard that price.
 Good for you for willing try the Nexus 7 but you can have two of them for the price of 1 iPad mini.
 And it's a better tablet anyway (in my opinion).
 It's no contest.

 The problem is 16:9 tablets are awkward to hold vertically, while the 4:3 ratio isnt optimal I think is the best form factor for a tablet and I had a nexus tablet, and still getting the nexus 5, but prefer the ipad form factor.

 posted on Nov 03, 2013, 9:04 AM 0